Total CE Credit Hours: 2

-This course is recommended for health care professionals, especially addiction counselors, psychologists, mental health counselors, and social workers who seek knowledge about brief humanistic and existential therapies.
-It is appropriate for an intermediate to advanced level of participants’ knowledge.
+This course is recommended for social workers, counselors, psychologists, and other human services and behavioral health professionals who seek knowledge about incarceration and substance abuse.
+It is appropriate for participants with intermediate to advanced levels of knowledge about the topic.

 American Academy of Health Care Providers in the Addictive Disorders (AAHCPAD)